The job market slowed last month, but it's still too hot to ease inflation fears

 Restaurants and hotels are among the businesses hiring

-Job gains in February were widespread, with in-person service industries showing robust gains.
+Job gains in February were widespread, with in-person service industries showing robust hiring.

 "Leisure and hospitality is leading that charge," said Nela Richardson, chief economist for the payroll processing company ADP.